sonic-needlemouse/Severstal_hackaton_March_2022/README.md

 # Severstal-hackaton-march-2022
-## As a team member of JEDAI team took 3rd place
+## As a team member of "JEDAI" team took 3rd place

 ## **Task**

 - Data analysis of given data, contractor debt prediction, feature generation;
 - As result: understandable for the analyst, for the business owner Jupyter Notebook with detailed Exploratory Data Analysis (EDA) and reproductible code of EDA, feature generation, ML, outputs;
+- Overall this task had an "open answer".
+Each team could choose it's own metric.
+The main challenge was to explain why particulary we used this metrics from business point of view.
+We decided to use simultaneously 4 metrics: recall, precision, accuracy, roc-auc on test.

 Hackaton webiste: